triton-inference-server/model_analyzer/docs/bls_quick_start.md

 ## `Step 3:` Profile the `bls` model

+---

-The examples/quick-start directory is an example Triton Model Repository that contains the BLS model `bls` which calculates the sum of two inputs using `add` model.
+The [examples/quick-start](../examples/quick-start) directory is an example [Triton Model Repository](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/model_repository.md) that contains the BLS model `bls` which calculates the sum of two inputs using `add` model.

 An example model analyzer YAML config that performs a BLS model search